shivannis/xandr-docs-public/xandr-docs/articles/bidders/trade-desk-buying-guide.md

 ---
 title: Trade Desk Buying Guide
-descritption: Learn about Trade Desk Buying Guide to help Xandr publishers communicate with their buyers about accessing and targeting Xandr's publisher inventory using Trade Desk as their DSP.
+description: Learn about Trade Desk Buying Guide to help Xandr publishers communicate with their buyers about accessing and targeting Xandr's publisher inventory using Trade Desk as their DSP.
 ms.date: 11/28/2023
 ---